canada-ca/design-system/common-design-patterns/breadcrumb-trail.md

     </ul>
      <h3>Policy rationale</h3>
     <p>The spacing specifications for the breadcrumb links are designed so that touch targets meet WCAG AAA requirements.</p>
-    <p>As part of the global header, the breadcrumb is a mandatory element under the Content and Information Architecture Specification.</p>
+    <p>As part of the global header, the breadcrumb is a mandatory element under the <cite>Content and Information Architecture Specification.</cite></p>
     <ul>
       <li><a href="https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-information-architecture-specification/mandatory-elements.html">Mandatory elements of the design system</a></li>
     </ul>